 Best Recipe for Gluten-Free Pound Cake

 My quest to develop the best gluten-free vanilla pound cake included a lot of trial and error before landing on the perfect prescription of ingredients and method.
+Just like when working this recipe for copycat vintage gluten-free Texas sheet cake, I knew swapping out GF flour wouldn’t go far enough.

 But pound cake is dependent on butter for that signature old fashioned, homemade taste.
 Unfortunately, just swapping flours led to very dense and greasy results.
 I needed an ingredient to be able to cut back on the butter, without sacrificing taste and moisture.

-I turned to trick used in another heavily butter-reliant recipe – gluten-free biscuits.
+I turned to trick used in another heavily butter-reliant recipe – tender gluten-free biscuits.
 Instead of using all butter, a combination of butter and yogurt yields fluffy, tender biscuits.
 For a gluten-free loaf cake, I needed something similar, but with a little more structure.
 Gluten-free pound cake with cream cheese was the winning combination!

 Below I share all my best tricks for making simple, yet amazing GF pound cake with a rich vanilla flavor, moist interior, and golden, chewy crust.
-Plus, if you’re partial to a crowd-pleasing gluten-free bundt cake, the included ingredient modifications turn this into an ideal dessert for celebrations or holidays.
+Plus, if you’re partial to a crowd-pleasing bundt cake, the included ingredient modifications turn this into an ideal dessert for celebrations or holidays.

 When making gluten-free desserts, I gravitate towards commonly stocked ingredients or those that can be affordably picked up at a local grocery store.
 This has not only been a recipe for success with my website, but for the recipes included in my gluten-free cookbook.